floodyberry/ed25519-donna/README.md

 #### Testing

-Testing/fuzzing against reference implemenations is now available.
+Fuzzing against reference implemenations is now available.
 See [fuzz/README](fuzz/README.md).

+Building `ed25519.c` with `-DED25519_TEST` and linking with `test.c` will run basic sanity tests and benchmark each function. `test-batch.c` has been incorporated in to `test.c`.

+`test-internals.c` is standalone and built the same way as `ed25519.c`.
+It tests the math primitives with extreme values to ensure they function correctly.
+SSE2 not supported (yet).

 #### Papers